bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+    - Employee is a one to many relationship with Territory.
+Each employee has at least two territories, but the territories have only one employee.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+    - I think the most appropriate situation for using mongodb is going JS->MongoDb->JS.
+I don't think it makes a lot of sense for a data analyst driven application.
+I think it also makes a lot of sense if the data schema might change.
 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!